FIS Nordic World Ski Championships

-The FIS Nordic World Ski Championships is a biennial nordic skiing event organized by the International Ski Federation (FIS).
+The FIS Nordic World Ski Championships is a biennial Nordic skiing event organized by the International Ski Federation (FIS).
 The World Championships was started in 1925 for men and opened for women's participation in 1954.
-World Championship events include nordic skiing's three disciplines: cross-country skiing, ski jumping, and nordic combined (the latter being a combination sport consisting of both cross-country and ski jumping).
-From 1924 to 1939, the World Championships were held every year, including the Winter Olympics.
-After World War II, the World Championships were held every four years from 1950 to 1982.
+World Championship events include Nordic skiing's three disciplines: cross-country skiing, ski jumping, and Nordic combined (the latter being a combination sport consisting of both cross-country and ski jumping).
+The Winter Olympics from 1924 to 1980 were also the Nordic World Ski Championships (except in the Nordic combined events).
+This meant that the Olympic champions were also World champions and received an additional medal from the International Ski Federation (FIS).
 Since 1985, the World Championships have been held in odd-numbered years.

 History

-The International Ski Federation arranged annual Rendezvous races from 1925 to 1927 and annual FIS races from 1929 to 1935.
-At the FIS congress in 1936, it was decided that the first World Championships should be held in 1937 and take place in Chamonix, France.
-All Rendezvous and FIS races were given official World Championship status at FIS' 25th congress in 1965.
-This decision meant that the FIS Nordic World Ski Championships 1925 in Janské Lázně, Czechoslovakia, were given status as the first official World Championships.

-The FIS Nordic World Ski Championships 1941 were declared a non-World Championship event by FIS at the 16th FIS congress in 1946 and their results have been struck from the official records.
+The first Nordic Skiing World Championships were held in Chamonix in 1924, as part of the first Winter Olympics, which were only later recognized as such.
+The competitions took place annually until 1939.
+From 1925 to 1927, the FIS referred to the events as Rendezvous races, while in the years after that until 1935 they were held as FIS races.
+Since 1937, the competitions have had the official title of FIS Nordic World Ski Championships.
+Until the 1980 Winter Olympics, the Olympic champions were also World champions, except in Nordic combined events.

+The 1940 Nordic World Ski Championships were canceled due to the war, but this was also criticized at the time.
+The Italian winter sports resort of Cortina d'Ampezzo organized the 1941 Nordic World Ski Championships.
+However, the FIS subsequently declared these invalid at a congress in Pau in 1946, so that the medals awarded lost their official status and were no longer counted.

+With the 1984 Winter Olympics, the rule that the Olympic winners were also World champions was finally abandoned.
+Since 1985, the Nordic World Ski Championships have taken place in odd-numbered years, independently of the Winter Olympics, in order to avoid an overlap with the Olympics.

-The 1980 and 1984 World Championships consisted of a total of only three events; women's 20 km cross-country (1980), ski jumping team event and nordic combined team event (both 1984).
-These events were not held in the 1980 and 1984 Winter Olympics and therefore got their own World Championships.
+The 1980 and 1984 World Championships consisted of a total of only three events; women's 20 km cross-country (1980), ski-jumping team event and Nordic combined team event (both 1984).
+These events were not held in the 1980 Winter Olympics and 1984 Winter Olympics and therefore got their own World Championships.